christo-auer/eilmeldung/README.md

 ```
 tag paywall title:/Anzeige:/ feed:heise   # tags all articles from heise whose title starts with "Anzeige" with tag paywall
-read tag:#paywall                         # marks all articles with the tag #paywall is read
+read #paywall                         # marks all articles with the tag #paywall is read
 filter newer:"1 hour ago" unread          # show only unread articles which are newer than one hour
 read unread feed:pitchfork summary:rap    # marks all unread articles from pitchfork which contain rap (Case-insensitive) as read
 ```